faisalmemon/ios-crash-dump-analysis-book/markdown/Preface_body.md

 One thing struck me was that there was a book sitting on the desk of about a quarter of the 500 odd engineers.
 It proudly said on the front cover, "Panic!" @panicbook.
 It was a book on SunOS crash dump analysis.

-After acquiring a proper cubicle and getting to know my colleagues, I noticed that the engineers with the Panic book just seemed to have that extract edge in low-level issues reported by Customers.
+After acquiring a proper cubicle and getting to know my colleagues, I noticed that the engineers with the "Panic!" book just seemed to have that extract edge in low-level issues reported by Customers.
 Collectively it lifted the problem solving IQ of the Answer Center where I worked.

 At Sun, there was a deep culture of learning.
 We were given such extensive training and support it was often the case we'd be doing seven courses per year, each a week long.